-- 3.1 A Development Permit for Operational Works (access works) must be obtained prior to the commencement of any access works required by this development approval. - 3.2 All access works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), and Capricorn Municipal Development Guidelines, and the provisions of a Development Permit for Operational Works (access works).
+- 3.2 All access works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, and the provisions of a Development Permit for Operational Works (access works). - 3.3 The existing eastern access from Hinds Street to proposed Lot 2 must be upgraded to comply with the requirements of the Capricorn Municipal Development Guidelines.